seisflows.solver.specfem

 path_model (str) – path to an existing starting model

-Serial task used to initialize working directories for each of the a available sources
+Serial or parallel task used to initialize working directories for each of the available sources

 _initialize_working_directory(cwd=None)